Richasy/Rodel.Agent/docs/en/chat-simple.md

 This helps you fine-tune the AI's output.

 > [!DANGER]
-> Note that some AI services have strict requirements for message history, requiring alternating submission of user messages and AI messages (e.g., [Wenxin Yiyan](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/clntwmv7t#body%E5%8F%82%E6%95%B0)).
-Deleting a message may cause the AI service to fail in generating a response.
+> Note that some AI services have strict requirements for message history, requiring alternating user messages and AI messages (e.g., [Wenxin Yiyan](https://cloud.baidu.com/doc/WENXINWORKSHOP/s/clntwmv7t#body%E5%8F%82%E6%95%B0)).
+Deleting a message may cause AI service generation failure.

 ## Management Panel

-The right side of the interface is the management panel.
+On the right side of the interface is the management panel.

-It is divided into two parts.
+It is divided into two sections.

 ### Control Panel

-The upper part is the control panel for the current session.
+The upper section is the control panel for the current session.

-Here, you can enter system prompts or switch to `Session Options` to adjust the AI's behavior from a numerical perspective.
+You can input system prompts here, or switch to `session options` to adjust AI behavior from a numerical perspective.

 <div style="max-width:300px">